Friday, July 26, 2019

 Number of senators at ALA Girls Nation: 100

-Committees to discuss all legislation: 6 (all committee work done Sunday night)
+Committees that discussed all legislation: 6 (all committee work completed Sunday night)

 Number of ALA Girls Nation Government Staff members who ROCK and are excited for a great week: 4